If you're running a restaurant you need to make sure you have the right employers' liability insurance - or face a hefty fine.

 To protect your hard work, keeping your restaurant the right side of the law is crucial.

-If you plan to sell alcohol on the premises, then you must apply to the local authority for a license to sell alcohol.
+If you plan to sell alcohol on the premises, then you must apply to the local authority for a licence to sell alcohol.

 Restaurants are also required to display their price lists at the entrance or in the window, including any minimum or cover charges and VAT.